-2017 2016 Public broadcasting radio station loan \$ (470,071) \$ (602,904) Supplemental and deferred compensation contracts 1,211,764 - Convenience accounts and pending transfers 564,439 7,299,703 Courtelis Facilities Matching Gift Program 334,685 334,685 \$ 1,640,817 \$ 7,031,484
+2018 2017 Public broadcasting radio station loan \$ - 5 \$ (470,071) Supplemental and deferred compensation contracts 2,258,022 1,211,764 Convenience accounts and pending transfers 1,073,249 564,439 Courtelis Facilities Matching Gift Program 334,685 334,685 \$ 3,655,956 \$ 1,640,817

 During fiscal year 2011, the Foundation entered into a Memorandum of Understanding (MOU) with the University in which the Foundation granted WUSF-FM Public Broadcasting, a division of the University, a loan in an amount not to exceed \$1,275,000.
 The loan proceeds were used for the acquisition of a radio station.
 Under the terms of the MOU, principal and interest payments shall be paid quarterly over a 10-year period.
 Interest shall be calculated from the date of the first draw of the loan at a fixed rate equal to 4.00%.
-Interest collected was \$22,151 and \$27,405 for the years ended June 30, 2017 and 2016, respectively, and is included under investment gains on the accompanying statements of activities and changes in net assets.
+Interest collected was \$3,194 and \$22,151 for the years ended June 30, 2018 and 2017, respectively, and is included under investment gains on the accompanying consolidated statements of activities and changes in net assets.
+During the year ended June 30, 2018, the University fulfilled all outstanding obligations with the Foundation associated with this loan.

 The Foundation has entered into supplemental compensation agreements with certain University employees on behalf of the University.
 These agreements provide for amounts that would be paid in the event of involuntary termination without cause.
-The potential maximum amounts under these contracts range from \$250,000 to \$7,500,000 and may be reduced or eliminated based on a predetermined schedule or compensation earned during employment in addition to reductions for severance paid by USF and compensation from new employment.
+The potential maximum amounts under these contracts range from \$280,000 to \$6,120,000 and may be reduced or eliminated based on a predetermined schedule or compensation earned during employment in addition to reductions for severance paid by USF and compensation from new employment.
 Based on conditions required in the agreements, the likelihood of these payments occurring is considered remote and will be recognized when due to the University.
 In addition, some of these agreements provide for deferred compensation amounts that will be earned at a future date or in the event of death, disability, or termination without cause.
 In some cases, the deferred compensation is earned on a prorated basis in the event of resignation or termination for cause.
-As of June 30, 2017, \$1,211,764 was recorded within due to University of South Florida on the statement of financial position to recognize the deferred compensation in accordance with Accounting Standards Codification No. 710 (ASC 710), Compensation - General.
-For the year ended June 30, 2017, \$1,211,764 was recorded as program services on the statement of activities and changes in net assets to reflect the expense associated with the liability for deferred compensation.
-The University has committed to support the funding of these agreements if there are not sufficient funds available to them in the Foundation at the time of payment.
-Any payments due under these agreements will be made by the Foundation to the University for them to process for their employees.
+The amounts recorded within due to University of South Florida on the consolidated statements of financial position to recognize the deferred compensation in accordance with Accounting Standards Codification No. 710 (ASC 710), Compensation - General was \$2,258,022 and \$1,211,764 as of June 30, 2018 and 2017, respectively.
+The amounts recorded as program services on the consolidated statements of activities and changes in net assets to reflect the expense associated with the liability for deferred compensation was \$1,046,258 and \$1,211,764 for the years ended June 30, 2018 and 2017, respectively.